 5. Learn vowel and consonant sounds in English.
 The Phonemic chart is a list of the different vowel and consonant sounds in English.
 Learning how to make these sounds and then using them to pronounce words correctly will really help you speak English clearly.
 This is a great resource from the British Council.

-6. Learn and identify schwa.
+6. Learn, recognise and practise schwa.
 What is schwa you might be asking?
 Well, it’s the most common sound in English: Click here.
 We use it all the time in words like ‘teacher’ and ‘around’.

 7. Learn about weak and strong forms of common words.
 When you know about the ‘schwa’ sound, you will listen to native speakers in a different way.
 English is a stress-timed language which means that we use a combination of strong and weak forms of some words.
 For example, which words do we stress in the following sentence?